 Being near the sea has probably had an effect on the banded decoration I use, either reflecting the movement of water and waves or the dips and folds of the strata revealed in cliff faces.
 This in turn has affected form.

-His work has been collected and exhibited internationally, and is held in several prestigious public collections.
+His work has been collected and exhibited internationally, and is held in several important public collections.

-Our show comprises twenty-nine pieces and will be open from the 8th of May through the 1st of June, and will be fully illustrated shortly.
+Our show consists of twenty-nine pieces and will be open until the 1st of June.